Diamondbacks vs. Red Sox Player Props Betting Odds

-Oddsmakers have listed player props for Lourdes Gurriel Jr. and others when the Boston Red Sox visit the Arizona Diamondbacks at Chase Field on Friday at 9:40 PM ET.
+Player prop betting options for Alex Verdugo, Lourdes Gurriel Jr. and others are available in the Boston Red Sox-Arizona Diamondbacks matchup at Chase Field on Saturday, starting at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!